 Intermediate

-HL2.1.IL: Determine the main idea of short and simple texts when the topic is familiar and in the heritage language.

-HL2.1.IM: Examine and analyze similes, metaphors, imagery, and other literary devices.

-HL2.1.IH: Recognize word families, cognates, borrowed and shared words, and synonyms and antonyms to expand vocabulary and derive meaning.

-HL2.2.IL: Understand and summarize information from videos about different civilizations and their contribution to society.
+HL2.1.IL: Understand and summarize information from videos about different civilizations and their contribution to society.

-HL2.2.IM: Compare the opinions and perspectives of individuals participating in an online discussion about the impact of war.
+HL2.1.IM: Compare the opinions and perspectives of individuals participating in an online discussion about the impact of war.

-HL2.2.IH: Relate an event in a historical fiction film to a similar historical or current event, including causes, outcomes, or impact of the events.
+HL2.1.IH: Relate an event in a historical fiction film to a similar historical or current event, including causes, outcomes, or impact of the events.